rust-nostr/nostr/crates/nostr-sdk/README.md

 | ------------------- | :-----: | -------------------------------------------------------------------------------------------------------------------------- |
 | `blocking`          |   No    | Needed if you want to use this library in not async/await context                                                          |

+## State

+**This library is in an ALPHA state**, things that are implemented generally work but the API will change in breaking ways.

 ## License